pulp/pulpproject.org/_posts/2021-03-22-pup-installer-overview.md

 ## What is the main difference for the user between Pulp installer and system package installation?

-Previously, users installed packages, but had to determine which commands to run afterwards, and which config files to modify and how, which was overall more complex.
+Previously, users installed packages, but then had to determine which commands to run afterwards, and which config files to modify and how, which was overall more complex.

-Now, the Pulp installer automatically determines certain variables that would otherwise have to have been specified by the user.
+Now, the Pulp installer automates these parts of the installation process that would otherwise have been left to the user to complete.

 ## How do I customize my Pulp deployment?

-While the Pulp installer handles the automation of the installation, you must determine which variables to provide before running the installer.
+While the Pulp installer handles the automation of the installation, if you want to customize your deployment, you must determine which variables to provide before running the installer.
 However, once this is done, running the installer once completely performs the installation in an automated fashion.

 Using variables makes the process much more repeatable.
-For example, if you need to install Pulp in your test environment, and are satisfied and want to repeat this installation in production, you can copy the Ansible variable file, adjust one or two variables for the environment, and re-run the installer.
+For example, if you install Pulp in your test environment, and want to repeat this installation in production, you can copy the Ansible variable file, adjust one or two variables for the environment, and re-run the installer.

 For every Ansible role in the Pulp installer, there is a list of variables that you can use to customize the installation.
 Each Ansible role documents its own variables.
 You can also find this information in the [Pulp installer documentation](https://pulp-installer.readthedocs.io).
 For example, if you want to customize your firewall settings, you can do so using the `pulp_configure_firewall` variable in the [pulp_webserver](https://pulp-installer.readthedocs.io/en/latest/roles/pulp_webserver/#role-variables) role.